crypticalfish86/Back-End-Northcoders-Project-Jace/README.md

 # For those who are visiting this project

-The link to the hosted version is here: ADD TO READ_ME
+The link to the hosted version is here: postgres://yxdmyhsz:tb59LCSIqEbQWAF9bTToOqClajbfetsc@rogue.db.elephantsql.com/yxdmyhsz

 ADD SEED INSTRUCTIONS
+set up a .env.production file with the correct elephantSQL url set up like so PGDATABASE_URL="elephant_sql_url"

 This project essentially is the back-end for a website forum that hosts articles posted by approved users.
 Under